Best AI Agent Builder in 2026: 12 Tools Ranked and Reviewed

 Cons:

-• Complex agent logic (branching, memory, multi-step reasoning) gets messy fast
+• Complex agent logic (branching memory, multi-step reasoning, tool selection) gets visually messy and hard to maintain

 6. Lindy — Best for Individual Users and Small Teams